 Bariatric (weight loss) surgeries have become the treatment of choice for obese individuals who have failed to respond to medical management.
-The surgery can either be restrictive or malabsorptive or both.
+The operation can either be restrictive or malabsorptive or both.

 Most bariatric surgeries involve the reduction of the stomach size either by resecting about 80-90% of it (gastric sleeve) or by creating a pouch (LAP banding, BPD).
 This restrictive part of the surgery limits the food intake of the individual by causing the sensation of fullness (satiety) following the ingestion of small amount of meal.
 It also reduces the production of the hormone ghrelin, an appetite-inducing hormone.

-The stomach inner lining (mucosa) is thrown into folds.
+The inner stomach lining (mucosa) is thrown into folds.
 This allows for stretching following excessive eating.
 It is said that when one persistently eat excessively, the fold stretches out and never returns to its original size.
-This means you only feel the sense of fullness after you have taken an abnormal large amount of food.
+This means you only feel the sense of fullness after you have taken an abnormally large amount of food.

 Pouch resetting is one of the several options available for those who are not losing weight as expected or who regained their weight following gastric sleeve.
 When compared to revision surgeries, pouch resetting is non-invasive, safe, cheap, and easy to carry out.